S-Corp Election: How to Elect S Corporation Status

 Can an LLC elect S-corp status?

 Yes.
-A domestic LLC with eligible members can file Form 2553 to be taxed as an S-corp.
-The LLC remains an LLC for legal purposes — your operating agreement, liability protection, and state registration don’t change.
+A domestic LLC with eligible members can file Form 2553 to be taxed as an S-corp, and this is one of the most common paths to S-corp status for small business owners across the country.
+The LLC stays an LLC for legal purposes — your operating agreement, liability protection, and state registration don’t change at all.
 Only the tax treatment changes.
-Single-member and multi-member LLCs are both eligible, as long as they meet the shareholder requirements.
+Single-member and multi-member LLCs are both eligible, as long as they meet the S-corp shareholder requirements under IRC Section 1361.

 What is a reasonable salary for an S-corp owner?